Tutorials & Guides

-How to compile and configure a complex behavioral marketing initiative with advanced custom segmentation in Hatch.
+Compile and configure a complex behavioral marketing initiative with advanced custom segmentation in Hatch.

-How to compile and configure a complex purchase-based marketing initiative in Hatch.
+Compile and configure a complex purchase-based marketing initiative in Hatch.

-How to acquire new Memberships in your program with a tailored onboarding.
+Acquire new Memberships in your program with a tailored onboarding.

-Learn how to retrieve and present only those offers that are relevant to a member.
+Retrieve and present only those offers that are relevant to a member.